-In addition to COVID-19, our communities have also recently experienced the horrific death of George Floyd, and the resounding call for justice and an examination of how systemic racism has and continues to affect people of color in our country.
+High poverty levels and academic achievement gaps existed in the Twin Cities community pre-COVID and have grown exponentially in the last six months.
+The COVID-19 pandemic, layered with the horrific death of George Floyd and the resounding call for justice and an examination of how systemic racism has and continues to affect people of color in our country, has magnified inequities with an overwhelming impact.
 BGCTC recognizes the deep pain and feelings of fatigue over injustices Black, Indigenous, and People of Color (BIPOC) communities face every day and we remain committed to fighting against racism and inequities wherever and however they exist.
-Acts of injustice against black Americans like George Floyd, Ahmaud Arbery, Breonna Taylor, Christian Cooper and countless others, leave an ingrained mark on young people, particularly BIPOC youth.

 As we begin to reopen our Clubs, there is nothing more important than the safety and well-being of our youth and families.
 Clubs are a safe space, and we remain committed to championing inclusivity, equity, and opportunity for our young people.
 Now, more than ever, we have a responsibility to do better by our young people, to speak up for them, and provide them a platform where their voices can be heard and be part of the much-needed systemic change in our nation .
 Today, and every day, we stand in peace and unity with the communities we serve.

-Despite the fact that we’ve had to close our doors and need to practice social distancing until further notice, all BGCTC staff continues to work closely with our families and one another to develop a new model that ensures best practices and action plans to support our young people, families, and our community.
-This will also better equip our organization for the anticipated greater need that will present itself once we are able to re-open all Club locations.
+Despite the fact that we’ve had to make changes to how we operate on a daily basis and need to continue practicing social distancing until further notice, BGCTC staff members continue to work closely with our families and one another to develop enhanced program models that ensure best practices and action plans to support our young people, families, and our community.
+This also better equips our organization for the anticipated greater need that will present itself once we are able to fully reopen all Club locations.

 - Family wellness check-ins.
-BGCTC staff members continue to connect with each one of our families to make sure they have the supports they need during this difficult time.
-These calls focus on immediate needs related to shelter, food, technology needs, and medical care (both physical and mental).
-10,031 total family wellness check-ins conducted March 18 – June 12.
+BGCTC staff members continue to connect with each of our families to make sure they have the supports they need during this difficult time.
+These calls focus on immediate needs related to shelter, food, technology needs, and medical care.

-- Increased connection to and distribution of food.
-Since April 1, BGCTC has been working diligently with food distributors, grocers, and restaurants to distribute weekly family meal packages from 8 Club locations (10,000+ meals) and connect families to additional nutrition resources they need.
-Distribution of weekly family meal kits will continue into August.
+- Connection to and distribution of food.
+BGCTC has been working diligently with food distributors, grocers, and restaurants to provide weekly meal packages for our families and connect families to additional nutrition resources.

 We’re activating to address food insecurities in our communities.